wseyi/project-/README.md

 ![Alt text](Screenshot_2023-11-02_17-57-29.png)

-To terminate all sevices, use `terraform desroy` and reply yes when promted.
+To terminate all sevices, use `terraform destroy` and reply yes when promted.

 When successful you should have a similar feedback to this.